tekartik/sembast.dart/sembast/doc/open.md

 # Opening a database

+Opening a database means loading its content in memory.
+This is an expensive operation.
+In an application (flutter, web), the recommended way is to open the database on start and to keep it open during the lifetime of the application.

 ## Opening a database

 A database is a single file represented by a path in the file system.